tbemsi/tee-bemsi/content/blog/post/smart_people.md

 Why then, did I write this?
 Well, because I have quite a few smart (and nerdy) friends, and I think it would be great, for everybody's sake, if they remained that way.

+**Notes:**

-[^myfootnote] I think this a reaction from recent cultural trends in Africa.
+[^1] I think this a reaction from recent cultural trends in Africa.
 Until a few years ago, there was a huge emphasis on higher education.
 Everybody believed that the only way to achieve anything in life was to become a professor.
 To be fair, in some parts of Africa, that is still the case.
 That that thinking was wrong does not justify shifting to the other extreme of the spectrum.